chrisbarbati/MicroservicesThroughputTest/README.md

 ```
 batch.step=1000
 test.quantity=10000
+factors.only=true
 ```

 The batch.step property determines the step between batch sizes, and the test.quantity property determines the total number of records to be sent.
 The default values will send 10,000 records in batches of 1,000, 2,000, 3,000, etc.

+The factors.only property will test only for batch sizes for which the test.quantity is evenly divisible.
+Eg. if test.quantity=10000 and batch.step=1000, the factors.only property will only test for batch sizes of 1000, 2000, 5000, and 10000.

 Note that the time logged by this application is the send time for each batch to be completely sent to the DatabaseController, but does not include the time to insert into the database.